ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/tetris.md

 If you grew up playing Tetris on the NES or other platforms of that generation, you likely played classic Tetris.
 Classic Tetris is more punishing than more modern variants.
-Pieces are almost fully random[^1], and you don't have a preview for what comes next, meaning you will have to make decisions on the spot.
+Pieces are almost fully random[^1], and you can only see one piece ahead, meaning you will have to make decisions on the spot.
 This makes it significantly harder to stack cleanly, to keep your board structured and flexible, and you can have a "drought" of pieces, where you are waiting for that one piece you want for a long time with no guarantees for when you will see it next.